Best Acne Treatment in Pregnancy

-An acne or a pimple is a skin disease which is medically known as Acne Vulgaris.
+Acne or a pimple is a skin disease which is medically known as Acne Vulgaris.
 It is mainly caused by oil glands that are present at the base of hair follicles.
 The word ‘acne’ came from the Greek word ‘akme,' which meant spot or point.
 It is mostly seen occurring at the neck, face, back, shoulder and chest.
-The skin pores in a human body come in contact with oil glands present under the skin, which produce an oily substance known as sebum.
-A follicle connects the pores to the glands by a canal.
-Oil transports dead skin cells to the skin surface of these follicles.
-Clogging of these follicles leads to bacterial formation thus causing acne.
-According to at the Journal of Investigative Dermatology (released in March 2013), there is a good strain and bad strain of bacteria, which aggravates the frequency and severity of acne.
+The skin pores in the human body come in contact with oil glands present under the skin, which produce an oily substance known as sebum.
+A follicle connects to the skin pores.
+Oil transports dead skin cells to the skin surface of these follicles, clogging these follicles thus causing acne.

 Types of Acne

 The various types of acne or pimples are as follows-